 Mechanical focuses on the physical manifestation of the robot.
 The individual mechanisms and such.
 They look into the possible designs for each mechanism and collaborate with Control Systems to make the robot functional and successful.

-Operations is the team that handles funding and outreach.
+Business Development is the team that handles funding and outreach.
 They reach out to sponsors and potential sponsors.
 They take care of the website, Facebook, YouTube, and all the team’s other mediums of social media.

 Control Systems encompasses both electrical and software, both of which were previously separate disciplines on the team.
 It is their job to work on sensors, autonomous code, wiring of the robot, and many other important parts of the robot.